luminixinc/PulsarForDynamicsJSExamples/README.md

 A simple, self-contained, "hello world" example that exercises the Pulsar Javascript API.
 Performs some simple queries and prints out the results.

-### `helloembed.html`

-Similar to `hello.html` example, but launches another document/app within an iframe.
-This document can also make API calls into Pulsar.

-### `hellosync.html`

-Similar to `hello.html` example, but also sets up to monitor sync process updates.
-Homework assignment: Suppress the main Pulsar sync banner using the appropriate Pulsar Setting and implement your own sync banner in HTML/CSS Javascript! ;)

 Contributing
 ------------